ShunitTruzman/social-listening-agent/README.md

 # 🎧 Social Listening Agent
 ### Monitoring Public Sentiment for **Taboola** & **Realize**

-This repository contains two lightweight pipelines that collect public mentions of **Taboola** and **Realize** from Reddit combined with either **Hacker News** or **YouTube**, analyze sentiment using OpenAI models, and generate structured insights including an HTML dashboard.
+This repository contains two lightweight pipelines that collect public mentions of **Taboola** and **Realize** from Reddit combined with either **Hacker News** or **YouTube**, analyze sentiment using OpenAI model, and generate structured insights including an HTML dashboard.

 ---